-Madlanga Commission: Suspended EMPD Chief Julius Mkhwanazi Among Officers To Face Criminal Charges
+Madlanga Commission: EMPD Chief Julius Mkhwanazi Among Officers To Face Criminal Investigation

-Madlanga Commission: Suspended EMPD Chief Julius Mkhwanazi Among Officers To Face Criminal Charges
+Madlanga Commission: EMPD Chief Julius Mkhwanazi Among Officers To Face Criminal Investigation

-• President Cyril Ramaphosa has accepted the recommendations made in the Madlanga Commission's interim report, which named the list of officials to be charged
+• President Cyril Ramaphosa has accepted the recommendations made in the Madlanga Commission's interim report, which includes the list of officials to be investigated

-• These include top officials like Major General Lestja Senona, suspended Ekurhuleni Metro Police Department Chief Julius Mkhwanazi, and other EMPD officers
+• These include top officials like Major General Lesetja Senona, suspended Ekurhuleni Metro Police Department Chief Julius Mkhwanazi, and other EMPD officers

-• The list also names City of Ekurhuleni officials who will face various charges after the infiltration of the EMPD was exposed during testimonies before the Commission
+• The list also names City of Ekurhuleni officials who could face various charges after the infiltration of the EMPD was exposed during testimonies before the Commission

 With 10 years’ experience, Tebogo Mokwena, Briefly News’ Deputy Head of the Current Affairs desk, South Africa, provided insights into the criminal justice system, crime statistics, commissions of inquiry, and high-profile cases in South Africa at Daily Sun.